gojkovicmatija99/5-days-on-java-hackaton/README.md

 match (one player per category, if more players have achieved the same maximum number show them all)
 - QUERY_ID: 5 - Show the top 5 players with the most “double-doubles” (any 2 statistics
-categories for which the player has achieved a double-digit performance.
-Explanation below the task)
+categories for which the player has achieved a double-digit performance)
 - QUERY_ID: 6 - Show team rankings - calculated based on the percentage of wins in all matches (if the teams have the same percentage, the advantage is given to the team that has a better overall basket difference)